amritsaha607/m-e-library/readme.md

 - StoreAssociate can check in and check out in the store.
 When an associate checks in the store, associate will be marked as checked in (is_checked_in attribute will be updated to True).
 - For the first checkin of the day, if the associate is more late than 30 minutes from the slot_start_time, a prorated loss of pay will be incurred for the day based on number of minutes of delay from the slot_start_time.
 - For the last checkout of the day, if the associate checks out earlier than 30 minutes of slot_end_time, a prorated loss of pay will be incurred for the day based on number of minutes.
-- However, an associate can request an exception, and the immediate supervisor can approve the exception which will be valid for a day.
-If an associate has an approved exception for a day, loss of pay will not be incurred for that associate.
+- However, an associate can request a timeoff, and the immediate supervisor can approve the timeoff request which will be valid for a particular day.
+If an associate has an approved timeoff for a day, loss of pay will not be incurred for that associate.
 This is a special use case.
+- A StoreAssociate can only raise one timeoff request for a particular date.
+There is no restriction on how much request user can raise in a timeframe as long as they are for different days.
+- Supervisors can approve timeoff requests raised by StoreAssociates which belongs to their approval category.
+A supervisor cannot approve another supervisor's approval request.
+- Once a timeoff request is approved/declined, no modification can be made to that specific request, even by Supervisors.